 ‘Exercising in pregnancy is good for the mental and physical health of the mum to be,’ notes Dr Dawn.
 ‘Women who exercise regularly throughout pregnancy tend to have easier and less interventional labours and the best news of all is that regular exercise is good for the development of the unborn baby so it’s a win, win, win.’

-Pregnancy exercises: What the experts say
+Pregnancy exercises: What do the experts say about specific exercises?

 Active for 2’s coaches give their top tips for the most common kinds of pregnancy exercise: